Lake Copais: Drainage

+The first modern, though abortive, plans to drain the lake were made in 1834-1838.
+In 1865 a French company, Montferrier and Bonnair, signed a contract with the Greek government to drain the lake.
+But in 1873 after having drained the lake partially, the company went bankrupt and drainage of the lake was halted until 1880, when a new contract was signed with another French company.
+Though massive drainage works took place between 1882 and 1886, the attempt was unsuccessful: The organic material accumulated on the lake bottom was set ablaze, which caused the lake bed recede by ca. 4 m lower than the drainage canal and by 1887 the lake was filled again.
+This time a British company, Lake Copais Co Ltd., was contracted to continue the project, and the company successfully finished draining the lake by 1931 and recovering 241 km2 of land.
+The Greek government expropriated the recovered area in 1953, and redistributed it to landless farmers.

 The Kopais Lake Agency was created in 1957 to supervise the draining of the lake and building of a new road.
 The task was completed that same year, but the agency with full-time staff of 30 (including a driver for the president of the agency) still existed until 2010.

 Before this the lake drained into the sea by numerous subterranean channels.
 Some of these channels were artificial, as the 1st century geographer Strabo recorded.
 Modern excavation has found enormous channels dug in the 14th century BC which drained water into the sea to the northeast; Strabo mentions work being done on these channels by an engineer named Crates of Chalcis in the time of Alexander the Great.